 - Home:

 - Goes to the home page, which shows an overview of the current configuration.

 - Application Control:

-Opens the Application Control, which provides an overview of all configured applications.
+- Opens the Application Control, which provides an overview of all configured applications.
 Also, it lets you block or enable traffic for those applications, and it lets you activate or deactivate the relevant ruleset.

-Administration:
+- Administration:

-Opens a submenu that you can use to make system-wide settings and to retrieve information.
+- Opens a submenu that you can use to make system-wide settings and to retrieve information.

 - My Profile:

 - Opens an editing form for your own user data.

-- Traffic Manager:
+- Documentation:

-- Takes you to the Traffic Manager Admin UI.

-- Documentation: Opens online help.
+- Opens online help.